stimms/Blog/blog/source/_posts/building-web-sites-with-asp-net-mvc4.md

 date: 2013-05-10
 ---

-This is another brain dump from another session atPrairieDev Con.
-This session is by the reallyexcellentand hilarious [James Chambers](https://twitter.com/canadianjames).
+This is another brain dump from another session at PrairieDev Con.
+This session is by the really excellent and hilarious [James Chambers](https://twitter.com/canadianjames).

 - ASP.net MVC is built using the idea of convention over configuration.
 - MVC is model view controller